segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Flush

-By default, the library collects 20 events in the queue before flushing (sending) them.
-You can set the number of events should queue before flushing.
-Set this to `1` to send events as they come in and not in batches.
-This uses more battery. <!-- TODO mark-->
+By default, the library collects 20 events in the queue before flushing (sending) them, but you modify this number.

+You can set `flushAt` to `1` to send events as they come in, and not in batches.
+This approach uses more battery.

 ```js
 await analytics.setup('YOUR_WRITE_KEY', {